This section asks you for important information like your name, address, date of birth, gender etc.

 Questions, clauses and drafting will be automatically amended to cater for whether or not you have children, and the age of those children.

-If you choose 'yes' to this question, stepchildren will be included in the definition of 'children' in your will, along with the following categories of children:
+If you choose 'yes' to this question, stepchildren will be included in the definition of 'children' in your will.

 The law generally expects that you will make reasonable provision for your family and dependants.
 Stepchildren are not automatically included in this, but they may well be if you have been responsible for maintaining them, or if they have formed a reasonable expectation that you will do so.